Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - *Workflow*
 Click the drop-down list to display a specific workflow type.
-The workflows created in the *Workflows* menu entry are listed here.
+All workflows created in the *Workflows* menu entry are available in the list.
 For detailed information about creating a workflow, see [Create a workflow](/ActindoWorkFlow/Operation/01_ManageWorkflows.md#create-a-workflow).